ubc-web-services/galactus/CONTRIBUTING.md

     without needing to modify the root composer.json.
 Find out more in DDEV Drupal Contrib [commands].

+4. Symlink the theme into the `web/themes/custom` directory.

+        ddev symlink-project

-5. Install Drupal and set the theme.
+6. Install Drupal and set the theme.

         ddev install

-6. Visit site in browser.
+7. Visit site in browser.

         ddev describe